ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Sessions/Table 2/Without A Sound - Session 1.md

 - Ask the players if they want to do anything during the journey (e.g., gathering plants).
 - **Passive Perception ≥ 15**: They notice, out of the corner of their eye, a human-sized dark silhouette watching the party from within the forest.
 When they turn their head, the silhouette vanishes. _(Note: This is the ghost of a former human druid who has turned into a tree within the forest.)_
 ## Scene 2.2: The End of the Road
 	"At the end of six hours, the stone road curves southward, where a second side path cleared from the forest appears.
-Following this path, the Lonely Mountains to the south begin to rise on the horizon, and the incline gradually levels out.
+Following this path, the Lost Mountains to the south begin to rise on the horizon, and the incline gradually levels out.
 By the roadside, eight or nine large tents have been set up.
 Right at the road’s edge, you see two men sitting on the stumps of felled trees half-buried in the soil.

 	One is of medium height, wearing a leather headpiece adorned with tusk-shaped ornaments curling on both sides.
 He has on armor made of a mix of fur and leather, and at his belt hang two axes crafted of bone and bronze.